Abingdon's MG heritage celebrated at vintage rally

 The vintage vehicles then toured the surrounding countryside, stopping near Faringdon for a picnic before returning to Radley College at about 2.30pm for a cream tea.

-The rally celebrates what were once two of the biggest employers in the town – MG cars and Moreland's brewery, which produces Old Speckled Hen.
+The rally celebrates what were once two of the biggest employers in the town – MG cars and Morland's brewery, which produces Old Speckled Hen.

 Abingdon Works Centre chairman Richard Martin said: "Everything went really well.